-Keep in mind that, with compact cameras, the manufacturers talk always in equivalent focal length terms (as it used to be with the 35mm film or today the professional full frame cameras).
-If you want to go deeper on this concept you can explore this page.
+Keep in mind that, with compact cameras, the manufacturers talk always in equivalent focal length terms (as it used to be with the 35mm film or today the professional full-frame cameras).

 There are nowadays in the market pocket cameras with a fixed lens (no zoom).
-Usually they have a bigger sensor.
+Usually, they have a bigger sensor.
 Basically better photo quality however no zooming capability.

 The size and weight are, in my opinion, two important characteristics for any camera you are going to buy for travelling.